pietermartin/umlg/doc/markdown/getting_started.md

 For each property with a multiplicity greater than 1 an adder method is generated.
-This is different to the setter in that it appends to the collection.
-The setter replaces the collection.
+This is different to the setter in that it appends to the collection as opposed to the setter that replaces the collection.

     one.addToMany(many);